Skip to main content

 A note before you begin

-This tool is for education and orientation only — it is not a medical diagnosis.
-The AI behind it is a general-purpose model, not a trained radiologist, pathologist, neuro-oncologist, or pharmacist, and it can be wrong in important ways.
+This tool is for education and orientation only.
+It is not medical advice, diagnosis, or treatment.
+The AI behind it is a general-purpose model, not a trained neuro-radiologist, neuro-pathologist, neuro-oncologist, or pharmacist, and it can be wrong in important ways.
 Use what you learn here to ask better questions of your care team, never to replace their judgment.